 - Bake at 400° for 8-10 minutes.
 The cookie will be lightly browned around the edges, but still soft and tender.

-- Remove from the oven and allow to cool on the *baking sheet for 3 minutes, before removing to cooling racks.
+- Remove from the oven and allow to cool on the baking sheet [affiliate link] for 3 minutes, before moving to cooling racks.

 - Category: Desserts, Cookies

 - Cuisine: American